 - Some couples want to improve their relationship or explore whether they wish to separate and for these couples we offer couple counselling to help them move forward.

 - We also offer counselling to individuals and couples about to embark on mediation or Court proceedings to help prepare and support them through the process.

 - Children and young people are often directly affected by family breakdown and may need support of their own.
-Our counsellors can support children and young people on a one to one basis too.
+Two of our counsellors can support children and young people on a one to one basis too.